Are Kourtney Kardashian And Justin Bieber Dating Amid Scott Disick’s Partying?

 “No, no, but for real, she’s great,” Justin Bieber said several months ago, denying rumors of a romance.
 “I’ve known [the family] for years.”

 Kourtney Kardashian and Justin Bieber were first linked to one another in October 2015.
-At the time, Kardashian was fresh off a split from Scott Disick, who is the father of her three children, Mason, 7, Penelope, 4, and Reign, 2.
-Then, in April of the following year, after Kardashian labeled herself a “Belieber” at one of Bieber’s Los Angeles concerts, a People Magazine claimed the alleged couple had been “hooking up on and off for a few months now.”
+At the time, Kardashian was fresh off a split from Scott Disick, who is the father of her three children, Mason, 7; Penelope, 4; and Reign, 2.
+Then, in April of the following year, after Kardashian labeled herself a “Belieber” at one of Bieber’s Los Angeles concerts, a People Magazine article claimed the alleged couple had been “hooking up on and off for a few months now.”

 “They have hooked up a few times, including recently.
 It happens in L.A,” the source shares.
 “He has met her kids, but they don’t hook up around the kids.
 It’s on nights when she has help and is able to go out.”